hikashi/multi-robot-rrt-exploration-noetic/README.md

 ## Saving Map
+Save the map for single robot using the following command:

+    # rosrun map_server map_saver -f mymap map:=/tb3_0/map

-Save the map using the following command:
+Save the map for multirobot using the following command:

-    # rosrun map_server map_saver -f mymap
+    # rosrun map_server map_saver -f mymap map:=/map

 ## How to speed up Gazebo
 - Try to download the [online models](https://github.com/osrf/gazebo_models) and put inside "~/.gazebo/models/" folder